This post may contain affiliate links. Please see our disclosure policy.

 This post may contain affiliate links.
 Please see our disclosure policy for more information.

-An overhead view of an apple coffee cake on a cooling rack with a serving cut out and on a plate to the left.
-Cinnamon sticks, a cup of coffee, a whole apple, and a linen napkin surround both the plate and the rack.
+An overhead view of an apple coffee cake on a cooling rack with a serving cut out and on a plate, cinnamon sticks, coffee, and an apple to the side.

 A traditional coffee cake is a simple single-layer cake with a crumbly streusel topping.
 Our delicious apple coffee cake is a lighter version using thin slices of Golden Delicious apple dusted with cinnamon and sugar in place of the streusel.
 The resulting cake is buttery, moist, and lightly sweetened so the fresh apple flavor really takes center stage.